BCODMO/frictionless-usecases/usecases/water_column_particle_profiles/README.md

     * Join on Profile_ID,depth
     * The results should have null values in "ghost colony" columns where there there were no matching Profile_ID,depth in ghost_colonies.csv.
 There should be null values in "marine snow" columns where there were no matching Profile_ID,depth columns in particles_per_liter.csv

+Folder [v2/pipeline-spec.yaml](v2/pipeline-spec.yaml) has a pipeline that does a join with datapackage-pipelines optoin Full:True, but it isn't what I would consider a full outer join since it dropped the rows from the ghost colony data (source) where there was no marine snow "particles_per_liter" data (target).
+* results of join are in data file [v2/particles_per_liter.csv](v2/particles_per_liter.csv)
+* Be advised, this uses custom processors.